-If you’re wondering how to heat a van in the winter, you’re not alone.
+If you’re wondering how to keep your van warm during the winter, you’re not alone.
 Unlike traditional homes, most vans don’t come equipped with internal HVAC systems — you’ll have to purchase a separate heating system.
 While there are different options for heating a van, we recommend a diesel heater.
 Here’s everything you need to know about choosing, installing and using a diesel heater for van life.

 What Are My Camper Van Heating Options?

-The first step to keeping warm during winter is selecting a van life heater.
+Once you’ve got your campervan properly insulated, the next step is selecting a van life heater.
 From propane and electric heaters to gasoline and diesel, there’s no shortage of options to choose from.
 To help you understand the different heaters, we’ve assembled a brief guide that gives their respective pros and cons.